keboola/developers-docs/extend/docker/tutorial/howto.md

     `docker run -i -t --entrypoint=/bin/bash my-image`.

 The option `--entrypoint` overrides the `ENTRYPOINT` specified in the `Dockerfile`.
 This ensures that a bash shell is run instead of your application.
-You then have to run the command previously defined entrypoint manually.
+You then have to run the `ping` command, previously defined in the entrypoint, manually.

 It is also possible to inspect a running container.
 Assume you have the following `Dockerfile`: